Join the practice

 The practice welcomes new patients.
 If you would like to join the practice you can either download the Registration Forms below and return the completed forms to the surgery or pick up the registration forms from reception.

-Registration is open to patients that live anywhere in England.
-However you should note that if you live outside the area of Didcot, East & West Hagbourne, Harwell, North and South Moreton, Rowstock, Chilton, Upton, Blewbury, Aston Tirrold and Aston Upthorpe, home visits may not be provided by the practice, but can be provided via the NHS 111 service.
+Registration is open to patients that live within our boundary area.
+However if you're currently registered with the practice and live outside our boundary area, home visits may not be provided by the practice, but can be provided via the NHS 111 service.
 If you are from the EU you should bring your EU Health Insurance Card.

 Live within boundary area?